prdepinho/character_generator/README.md

 characters, the desired number of monsters and the difficulty of the encounter.
 It has the following options:

 -d --difficulty: Select the difficulty of the encounter.
 The options are: easy, medium, hard and deadly.

--l --pc-levels: As list separated by space of the level for each player character.
-Enclose the list in double quotes.
+-l --pc-levels: As list separated by comma of the level for each player character.
+If you enclose the list in double quotes, you may separate the levels with space.

 -m --monsters: The number of monsters in the encounter.
 It may be either in dice notation or as a number.
 If not specified, the size of the encounter will vary.

 -e --environment: The environment from which to choose the monsters.
 If this is not specified, a random environment is selected.
 The options are: arctic, coastal, desert, forest, grassland, hill, mountain, swamp, underdark, underwater, urban.

 -t --treasure: The type of treasure the monsters carry.
 Options are personal and hoard.
 The personal treasure is rolled for each monster.
 The hoard is